USS Sampson (DD-63): World War I

-TSampson was assigned to Division 9 of the Atlantic Destroyer Force and conducted shakedown training based at Narragansett Bay in Rhode Island.
+Sampson was assigned to Division 9 of the Atlantic Destroyer Force and conducted shakedown training based at Narragansett Bay in Rhode Island.
 The United States entered World War I on 6 April 1917, and during the war she was commanded by Lieutenant Commander Mark L. Hersey, Jr. – the son of Major General Mark L. Hersey.
 The younger Hersey received the Navy Cross for distinguished service while commanding Sampson and would rise to the rank of commodore during World War II.

 After war games off Provincetown, Massachusetts, Sampson cleared Tompkinsville, Staten Island, New York, on 15 May 1917 to join the escort screen of a convoy which touched at Halifax, Nova Scotia, Canada, and reached Queenstown (now Cobh), Ireland, on 25 May 1917.
 She reported for duty with the United States Naval Forces operating in European waters and was assigned to convoy escort duty in the approaches to the British Isles, basing her operations from Queenstown.
 Two British-type depth charge projectors were installed on her stern and, on 29 May 1917, she commenced escort duty.
 She protected troop transports and merchant ship convoys from Imperial German Navy submarines throughout the remainder of World War I.